Sale of Fine Jewelry on June 13, 2018

 Sale Total Tops $2 Million Amid International Bidding

-Doyle’s auctions in the popular Fine Jewelry category offer a wide array of pieces ranging from antique to contemporary with more moderate estimates than in the Important Jewelry sales.
-Showcased in the sale on Wednesday, February 22, 2017 at 10am will be glittering creations – including many signed pieces – set with diamonds, colored stones and pearls, as well as gold jewelry, fine watches and gentlemen's accessories.
-The sale comprises over 700 lots and is highlighted by jewelry from the collections of two remarkable women -- Mrs. Herman Wouk and Anne Lichtblau.
+NEW YORK, NY – Doyle’s Fine Jewelry auction on June 13, 2018 offered a wide range of jewelry with more moderate estimates than in the Important Jewelry category of sales.
+Showcased were glittering creations – including many signed pieces – set with diamonds, colored stones and pearls, as well as gold jewelry, fine watches and gentlemen's accessories.

 We Invite You to Auction!

-Consignments are currently being accepted for future sales in New York and Beverly Hills.
+Consignments are currently being accepted for future Jewelry auctions.
 We invite you to contact us for a complimentary auction evaluation of your jewelry and fine watches.
 Our specialists are always available to discuss the sale of a single item or an entire collection.
-For information, please contact: